 We will want to develop a management plan for the woods that sets out our long term vision and the work we need to do to get there.
-This Plan is not yet in place and if you have ideas about how we should manage the woods the sorts of things you would like to see in the woods please get in touch.
+This Plan is not yet in place and if you have ideas about how we should manage the woods, or the sorts of projects you would like to see, please get in touch.

-We undertook community consultation in February 2019, supported by the Forestry Commission Scotland and advised by our friends from Anagach Woods Trust.
+We undertook community consultation in February 2019, supported by the Forestry Commission Scotland and advised by our friends from Abriachan Woods Trust.
 You can find the full report [here] and in summary:

 - Nearly 200 people were involved in our consultation exercise overall.
 We had around 80 people at our “drop-in” event and more than 50 online surveys were completed.
 We also had pupils that were involved in through events at local schools, at the Scouts and adults at the local Rotary Club.

 - Most people responding used the woods daily (32%) or weekly (31%).